-Several artists, musicians, dancers, story tellers come together to present their art directly aligned with Kallpay Warmi’s vision and focus throughout the day.
-Along with their presence and gift of art and expression we invite indigenous women and community members to come and share with our urban native youth the struggles of frontline resistance.
+Several artists, musicians, dancers, story tellers come together to present their art and their directly aligned with Kallpay Warmi’s vision and focus throughout the day.
+Along with their presence and gift of art and expression we invite indigenous women and community members to come and share with our urban native youth the struggles of their frontline resistance.

 The purpose is to create solidarity between our rural and urban indigenous communities.